Coagent Networks Revisited: Hierarchical Option Critic

-Some explanations are necessary regarding our notation for the edge cases: \begin{itemize} \item The state $s_{o,N,d}$: $s_{o,N,d}$ is followed by some state $s'_{o,N,u}$ for some $s' \in \mcS_{env}$.
-Notice it is always the case that a primitive action, after being taken, immediately terminates, if it were to be looked at as an option, in other words $\beta_N()\equiv 1$.
-So $s'_{o,N,u}$ is \textbf{immediately} followed by $s'_{o,N-1,u}$.
-Therefore, it is safe to take $s'_{o,N,u} = s'_{o,N-1,u}$. \item $s_{o,0,d}$ or $s_{o,0,u}$ means the highest level of hierarchy $o^0$ at state $s$, where the first option has not been chosen yet.
+\textbf{Bellman equations in HOC. }To express the Bellman equations that will be necessary to understand the equivalence of our PGT for HOC and the one in the literature, we first need to clarify our notation for the edge cases: \begin{itemize} \item The state $s_{o,N,d}$ is always followed by some state $s'_{o,N,u}$ for some $s' \in \mcS_{\env}$.
+Notice it is always the case that a primitive action such as $o^N$, if it were to be informally looked at as an option, immediately terminates after taking place, in other words $\beta_N()\equiv 1$.
+So $s'_{o,N,u}$ is \textit{immediately} followed by $s'_{o,N-1,u}$.
+Therefore, it is meaningful to take $s'_{o,N,u} = s'_{o,N-1,u}$. \item $s_{o,0,d}$ or $s_{o,0,u}$ means the highest level of hierarchy $o^0$ at state $s$, where the first option has not been chosen yet.
 The highest level policy never terminates.
-Therefore, as $\beta_0()\equiv 0$, $s_{o,0,u}$ is \textbf{immediately} followed by $s_{o,0,d}$ and as such $s_{o,0,u} = s_{o,0,d}$.
-This state is followed by $s_{o,1,d}$ for some option $o^1$ assigned by $\pi^1$. \item Whenever in a summation $\sum_{x}^y$ or product $\prod_{x}^y$, the higher index is smaller than the lower index $x>y$, we consider the result to be $1$.
+Therefore, as $\beta_0()\equiv 0$, $s_{o,0,u}$ is \textit{immediately} followed by $s_{o,0,d}$ and as such $s_{o,0,u} = s_{o,0,d}$.
+This state is followed by $s_{o,1,d}$ for some option $o^1$ assigned by $\pi^1$. \item In our summations $\sum_{x}^y$ or products $\prod_{x}^y$, if the higher index is smaller than the lower index ($x>y$), we consider the result to be $1$.
 This convention is helpful as it makes the equations easier to express without specifically accounting for the edge cases. \end{itemize}

 To describe $Q-$values of HOC, recall that in standard RL, we tend to differentiate the action value and the state value by using a different notation ($Q$ and $V$).
 Our terminology allows us to unambiguously use the same notation $Q()$ for the value of our augmented states at any level of hierarchy or any state of execution $d$ or $u$.